 With its still-unspoiled beaches, tasty food, and highly competitive prices, Albania is undoubtedly the trending summer destination in the Balkans and an excellent option for family travel.

 Along the coast, rounded, sensual mountains run straight into the sea, forgetting to leave some room for the beach.
 However, when they remember, you will spot many narrow, secluded beaches nestled among the rocky cliffs.

 The Albanian Riviera is very wild and populated by many different species of animals.
-Driving along the glorious state highway 8 in south Albania, I met donkeys, cows, turtles, frogs, sheep, boars, dogs, goats, and many other animals!
+Driving along the glorious state highway 8 in the south of Albania, I met donkeys, cows, turtles, frogs, sheep, boars, dogs, goats, and many other animals!

 The Albanian coastline is also dotted with abandoned bunkers from the Enver Hoxha era.
 This former Albanian dictator was so consumed by his fear of a military invasion that he literally covered the whole country with concrete bunkers, which still guard both the coast and the hinterland like a neglected army of untended beetles.

 What is the best beach in Albania?
-Ohh, that is too hard to say, but this guide will give you an idea of a few of the best Albanian beaches, and you can decide for yourself.
+Oh, that is too hard to say, but this guide will give you an idea of a few of the best Albanian beaches, and you can decide for yourself.

-Best Albanian Beaches Near Vlorë
+Top Beaches In Albania Near Vlorë

 The park protects a section of the Albania coast and an area of the Ionian Sea.
 It encompasses the Karaburun Peninsula and Sazan Island, where its name comes from.

-Just a 15-minute car ride from Vlore you’ll find this beautiful sandy beach with waters so blue it will blow your mind.
-This is a great beach for families as the waters are calm and usually very warm.
+Just a 15-minute car ride from Vlore, you’ll find this beautiful sandy beach with blue waters that will blow your mind.
+This is an excellent beach for families as the waters are calm and usually very warm.

-Orikum Beach is close to Vlore and is a favorite among locals and tourists.
-This is another beach great for families, thanks to calm waters, however it is a gravel beach, not sand.
+Orikum Beach is located close to Vlore; it is one of the most beautiful and is a favorite among locals and tourists.
+This is another beach great for families, thanks to the calm waters; however, it is a gravel beach, not sand.

 Best Albanian Beaches Near Saranda

-Sarandë, or Saranda, is probably the most touristy area in southern Albania, home to many of the best beaches of Albania and loads of beach resorts, including some of the best beaches in Albania.
+Sarandë, or Saranda, is probably the most touristy area in southern Albania and the unofficial capital of the Albanian Riviera.
+Home to many of the best beaches of Albania and loads of beach resorts, including some of the fabulous beaches in Albania.

 Well-known for its blue sea, with water that’s both limpid and warm, Borsh Beach is one of the best Albanian beaches in this part of the country.

 Borsh is said to be the longest beach on the Ionian Sea coast, a white kilometers-long stretch of beach.
 It’s perfect if you happen to be like me and you find sunbathing tedious.
-Instead, use the long stretch of the foreshore, and take a long walk.
+Instead, use the long stretch of the foreshore and take a long walk.

 Mango beach is one of the most popular beaches in Albania.
 It is located in the city of Sarandë and is known for its clear water and beautiful sand.

-Overlooking the Greek island of Corfù, Ksamil is just a few kilometers away from the border with Greece and one of the most incredible places to visit near Saranda.
-The sandy beaches in Albania, along with the turquoise waters, rival those in Greece and are not as crowded.
+Overlooking the Greek island of Corfu, Ksamil is just a few kilometers away from the border with Greece and one of the most incredible places to visit near Saranda.
+The white sandy beaches in Albania and turquoise waters rival those in Greece and are not as crowded.

-Mirror Beach (Pasqyra)
+8. Mirror Beach (Pasqyra)

 The reflection of the afternoon sunshine on the shimmering water is why locals call this “Plazhi Pasqyra,” translated as Mirror Beach in English.
 And the water is, indeed, amazingly clear here, featuring a stunning turquoise color.

 In addition to Mirror Beach, there are a couple of other smaller beaches, such as Central and Liman, that offer some more seclusion in this busy region.

 The beach, located in a small bay off the village of Dhermi, is perfect for a relaxing time at the beach, minus the crowds that can be seen at the nearby Dhermi Beach.

 The village of Dhërmi itself consists of traditional stone houses and, more recently, wooden and eco-friendly structures built to host numerous tourists without weighing down the ecosystem.
 The area is also well-known for its many churches, where you can admire ancient cultural treasures.